seiyria/drakkar/_other/misc-facts.md

 * Willpower affects how well you mitigate stuns.

 * Constitution affects your chances of getting a higher HP rest (higher con = better rest).

+* Intelligence gives better EP rests and EP regen to Mentalists and Fighter/Mentalists.

+* Wisdom gives better EP rests and EP regen to Healers.